propawan/WeatherForecast/README.md

 In this project i have created a simple React Website\
 which shows the weather forecast for the next 5 days\
 for a particular place.
+I have used openweather api in the project.

 ## Available Scripts